creacominc/HT_Resolve_Python/README.md

 - setupEnv.py - import this to get the module loaded from a hard-coded path if needed.
 This script removes the need to copy the Resolve script into the Comp folder.
 - test.py - just a test of the python in resolve.
 Lists all the clips that are used in the media pool.
 - whatVersion.py - just reports the version of python
+- copyFilePath.py - I was asked to create a dialog box to allow someone to copy the file path for the clip to the user selected location of the Keywords, Comments, or Description fields.
+This script, once installed, can be run from Workspace->Scripts->Comp->copyFilePath and will copy the path for every clip in the project.
+The path, if found, can be removed with the 'Remove' button.